xecvas/smart-crf/readme.md

-# SmartCRF v1.0
+# SmartCRF v1.1

-SmartCRF is a desktop application built with PyQt6 that estimates the appropriate Constant Rate Factor (CRF) needed to encode video files near a desired target bitrate.
-It provides a simple interface to analyze video bitrates, predict CRF values, and log results — making it a handy utility for video processing workflows and bitrate normalization.
+SmartCRF is a desktop application built with PyQt6 that estimates the appropriate Constant Rate Factor (CRF) needed to encode video files close to a desired target bitrate.
+It provides a user-friendly interface to analyze video bitrates, suggest CRF values, and manage logs — making it a useful utility for video processing, quality targeting, and file normalization.

 ---

 ## 🚀 Features

 - ✅ Analyze video bitrate using `ffprobe`
-- ✅ Predict CRF values to approximate ideal bitrate
+- ✅ Predict CRF values to approximate ideal bitrate using a logarithmic formula
-- ✅ Rename files automatically with the predicted CRF value or mark as "skip"
+- ✅ Rename files with predicted CRF or mark them as `[SKIP]` if already within target
+- ✅ Real-time logs with tag-based filtering (`Processed`, `Skip`, `Error`, `Failed`)
-- ✅ Filterable and exportable logs with custom tag selection
+- ✅ Export logs based on custom filter selection
+- ✅ Responsive UI with real-time elapsed time display
 - ✅ Supports most common video formats
 - ✅ Cross-platform Python app using PyQt6
+- 🧪 **Planned support** for manual preset input and encoder setting analysis

 ---

 ## 🧠 How It Works

-1. **Bitrate Analysis**: For each video file in the selected folder, the app uses `ffprobe` to determine its current bitrate.
+1. **Bitrate Analysis**: Uses `ffprobe` to extract the bitrate of each video in a folder.
-2. **CRF Prediction**: If the bitrate is outside the user-defined target range, the app calculates a CRF value that will likely bring the encoded video bitrate closer to the ideal.
+2. **CRF Estimation**: For videos outside the target range (min/max), a CRF value is calculated to bring the encoded file closer to the ideal bitrate.
-3. **File Renaming**: Based on analysis:
+3. **File Handling**:
-   - Files within the target range are marked as `[SKIP]`
+   - Files within range are marked as `[SKIP]`
-   - Files needing re-encoding are renamed with a `crf XX` suffix
+   - Others are renamed with a `crf XX` tag in the filename
-4. **Logging**: Every step is logged in real time and can be filtered or exported.
+4. **Logging & Export**:
+   - Real-time log updates
+   - Filter by status and export log data as `.txt`

 ---

 ## 🧩 File Structure

 ### `main.py`
-- Main GUI logic using `PyQt6`
+- GUI implementation using PyQt6
-- Provides input fields for folder selection, bitrate min/max, and result filtering
+- Input fields for folder selection, bitrate range, and result filters
-- Handles worker threads for file processing
+- Worker thread management for non-blocking processing
-- Contains the export log system with category checkboxes
+- Log filtering, exporting, and timer UI updates
+- (Preparation for) Manual encoder preset input via text area

 ### `crf_calc.py`
-- Core logic for processing video files
+- Core processing logic for determining whether a file should be skipped or renamed
-- Determines if files are within the target bitrate range
-- Calls CRF prediction logic and triggers file renaming
-- Reports progress to the GUI
+- CRF estimation function using bitrate ratio
+- File renaming with safety checks and formatting

 ### `utils.py`
-- Utility functions:
+- Helper utilities:
-  - Bitrate extraction using `ffprobe`
+  - Run `ffprobe` and extract video bitrate
-  - CRF estimation using a logarithmic ratio formula
+  - Estimate CRF with logarithmic math
-  - Filename cleanup and safe renaming
+  - Sanitize filenames
-  - Supported video extension list
+  - Filter by supported video formats

 ---

 ## 📦 Requirements

-- Python 3.8+
+- **Python 3.8+**
-- [`ffprobe`](https://ffmpeg.org/download.html) (part of FFmpeg) must be installed and accessible in the system path.
+- [`ffprobe`](https://ffmpeg.org/download.html) must be installed and accessible in your system's `PATH`.

-### Python Dependencies:
+### Python Dependencies

-Install via pip:
+Install with pip:

 ```bash
 pip install PyQt6
 ```